 - biz: Business

-There’s also a two-letter code used to indicate the country of origin, which can be used alone or combined with a top-level domain shortened to two letters, i.e., “.com” becomes “.co.UK”.
-Although the servers don’t have to be located in the country indicated, this is often used to indicate who the content is intended for. “.tv” is actually the country domain for Tuvalu; the small island country sold off the rights to this name for use by those wanting to associate websites with television.
+A two-letter code represents the country of origin and can stand alone or combine with a top-level domain, such as shortening “.com” to “.co.uk.”
+Although servers don’t have to be located in the indicated country, the code often signals the intended audience.
+For example, “.tv” is the country domain for Tuvalu, but the small island nation sold the rights to this domain for use by those wanting to associate websites with television.

 In front of the top-level domain name are one or more subdomains.
-Subdomains in front of this primary name are usually used to point to servers that handle a specific function, like “mail” for email services or “www” for web pages.
-The result is something that looks like this: subdomain. subdomain.TLDHow do I create my own web domain name?
+Subdomains before the primary name typically direct to servers managing specific functions, such as “mail” for email services or “www” for web pages.
+The result is something that looks like this: “subdomain.domain.TLD“.
+How do I create my own web domain name?
 There are three basic rules to picking a name:

 The name has to follow the format laid out by ICANN.
 Aside from the “.gov” and “.edu” TLDs, there aren’t any real restrictions on registering under any TLD, sometimes referred to as buying a URL.
-The name can’t already be registered.
-Finding out if a domain name already has an owner is as simple as typing it into the address bar.
+The name must be available for registration.
+Simply type the domain name into the address bar to check its availability.

 The name can’t be “offensive.”
 For Americans, the Truth in Domain Names Act of 2003 and The Adam Walsh Child Protection and Safety Act of 2006 make it illegal to use domain names that could trick people into seeing pornographic content using an innocent-sounding name.

-Along with these restrictions, there are a few questions that should be answered before picking a name:
+In addition to these restrictions, consider answering a few key questions before choosing a name:

 - Which top-level domain best explains the purpose of the website?

-- Will the name be easily confused with another website?
+- Is the name distinctive enough to avoid confusion with another website?

 - Is the name easy to remember?

-- Should the domain name be focused on the product name or a general service?
+- Should the domain name highlight the product name or represent a broader service?

 Now that I have a domain name in mind, how do I register it?